marrink-lab/MDVoxelSegmentation/README.rst

 VMD visualization
 ******************
 For futher visualization in VMD we need to add 'our.gro' and 'our.xtc' path to 'vmd_clusters_visualization.py'.
 These entries are somehwere halfway the file... (sorry).
 We also need to make sure that we have a version of VMD compiled against a python version supporting numpy.
-A compatible VMD compilation will be distributed in the future, for now you have to figure this our yourself, though I asked the developers to support anyone asking for such compilation and they said yes!
-So just send a mail to the VMD mailing list if you would need it.
-All we now need to type is:
+A compatible VMD compilation will be distributed in the future, for now you have to figure this out yourself, though I asked the developers to support anyone asking for such compilation and they said yes!
+So just send an e-mail to the VMD mailing list if you would need it.
+If we have the right falvour of VMD, all we need to type next is:

 :code:`vmd -e vmd_clusters_visualization.vmd`

-Our first 32 segments will automatically be assigned a color and material.
-They can be used to make selection using 'user your_segment' in the VMD selection syntax.
-By typing 'hide' in the VMD terminal, one can easily turn off all segment representations.
-Segment 0 always contains everything which was not assigned a segment. 'user' 32 always shows segment 32 to 1000, to show all segments which might have a very high index.
+Our first 32 segments will automatically be assigned a color and material/style.
+They can be used to make selections using 'user your_segment' in the VMD selection syntax.
+These representations should automatically be set to update every frame.
+By typing 'hide' in the VMD terminal, we can easily turn off all segment representations.
+Segment 0 always contains everything which was not assigned a segment and is hidden. 'user' 32 always shows segment 32 to 1000, to show all segments which might have a very high index.
 The downside is that all segments from 32 onwards have the same color.

 Post some feedback in our issues
 *********************************